 Johnson would ultimately be impeached, though the Senate failed by one vote in their attempt to remove him from office.

-The aftermath of the impeachment trial set important precedents for the future of the unified nation.
+The outcome of President Johnson’s impeachment trial set important precedents for the future of the unified nation.
 It would also lead to a period called “Congressional Government” where Congress played a more significant role than is currently known in determining US policy.

 How Andrew Johnson became President